| |

 **Remember:

-Imitation gold leaf must be sealed or will tarnish!
+Imitation Gold Leaf and Silver Leaf must be sealed or will tarnish!
 For indoor use only!

 |